NAL-i5K/AgBioData_GFF3_recommendation/Recommendations.md

     1. Phase is often ignored or misinterpreted, both by programs generating gff3 and programs that consume it.
 When recorded manually, phase is often incorrect.
 This is problematic for programs that calculate the CDS and protein sequence using the combination of CDS coordinates and phase.
 Other methods that are frequently used to calculate the CDS and protein sequence (e.g. longest ORF, identifying start and stop codons) make critical assumptions that can also generate incorrect sequence, in particular for fragmented genomes where gene models may not have start and/or stop codons.
     2. Even if the phase is correct, a translation table is required to correctly calculate the protein sequence, and there may be multiple translation tables needed for a given gff3, for example when both nuclear and organellar sequence is represented.
     3. Even when the phase and translation tables are correct, the correct sequence may not be inferred due to post-translational modifications (e.g. selenocysteines) or problematic reference genome assemblies.
 NCBI represents these edge cases via the `transl_except` attribute.
+  - **Best practices**:
-  - **Best practices**: We recommend that programs generating and consuming gff3 pay close attention to this value and validate it; however, validation may still fail in complex cases.
+    - We recommend that programs generating and consuming gff3 pay close attention to this value and validate it; however, validation may still fail in complex cases.
 Phase may be an example where the GFF3 format has reached its limit.
-In cases where the correct sequence may not be inferred due to post-translational modifications (e.g. selenocysteines) or problematic reference genome assemblies, use the `transl_except` convention developed by NCBI on the CDS feature: `transl_except=(pos:<base_range>%2Caa:<amino_acid>)`; see: [https://www.ncbi.nlm.nih.gov/genbank/genomes\_gff/](https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/)
+In cases where the correct sequence may not be inferred due to post-translational modifications (e.g. selenocysteines) or problematic reference genome assemblies, use the ‘transl_except’ convention developed by NCBI on the CDS feature (transl_except=(pos:<base_range>%2Caa:<amino_acid>); https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/)
+    - Optionally provide a phase pragma, if any sequences in the GFF3 file do not use the standard genetic code (id = 1, see https://www.ncbi.nlm.nih.gov/IEB/ToolBox/C_DOC/lxr/source/data/gc.prt#0107).
+The pragma should provide the translation table id, and the reference sequences in the GFF3 that will use that translation table id, e.g. ##phase <RefSeq ID> <translation table ID>;
   - **Validation**: For a description of what phase means in the context of a single CDS line, see the "Column 8: phase" section of the current [GFF3 specification.](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) Optionally provide the translation table id, and the reference sequences in the GFF3 that will use that translation table id, in a phase pragma.
 The validator will use the translation tables in [https://www.ncbi.nlm.nih.gov/IEB/ToolBox/C\_DOC/lxr/source/data/gc.prt](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/C_DOC/lxr/source/data/gc.prt).
 If no phase pragma is given, or if not all reference sequences are specified in the phase pragma, the validator will use the Standard genetic code (id 1).
 Protein and CDS fasta are optional but highly recommended.
 Validator will generate CDS/protein sequences based on the phase specified in the gff3 file.
     - If no CDS/protein fasta is available:
       - Check for internal stops in the protein sequence - validation fails if stops are present